 Moving to Lebanon

-Lebanon’s population is well educated and capable of filling most skilled positions, which means there's no major push to attract foreign workers to the country.
+Lebanon’s population is well educated and capable of filling most skilled positions.
+This means there's no major push to attract foreign workers to the country.
 Most expats working in Lebanon are employed by NGOs or within the diplomatic arena.
 Other skilled foreigners work in construction, architecture or engineering.
 Tourism also offers opportunities for expats in Lebanon.

 The population is predominantly made up of Shia Muslims, Sunni Muslims, Christians and Druze.
 Due to the insecurity and conflicts in a number of Lebanon’s regional neighbours, the country has also become host to refugees from Iraq, Sudan and Syria.
 The presence of these refugees has often been a contentious issue, particularly with regards to the influx of those from Palestine.